 - Previous readers – Always look to your existing fan base.
 This can be achieved through contacts made from your website’s Contact Me form or readers you’ve talked to in the past.

 - Newsletters – If you don’t have a newsletter, it may be time to consider one.
 A newsletter provides a way for your readers to directly interact with you, providing you a way to shine a light on what is going on in your writing world, your life, or whatever else you choose to share.
 This can also be a means of soliciting beta readers to look over manuscripts that you feel are close to ready for publication.

 What can I expect from a beta reader?

 First, let me be upfront about what to expect from a beta reader.
 You must be ready for several different types of feedback.
 You must also be ready for the good and the bad.
-The internet is not a kind place, and you will often receive very blunt input, along with inputs that are not helpful to improving your writing.
-One simply has to view the comments section of a news article or social media posting to see what I am referring to.
-Below is a simplistic, not all-inclusive list of different styles of feedback you can expect:
+The internet is not a kind place, and you will often receive very blunt input, along with input that is not helpful to improving your writing.
+One simply has to view the comments section of a news article or social media post to see what I am referring to.
+Below is a simplistic, not all-inclusive, list of different styles of feedback you can expect:

-- “This doesn’t make sense” feedback: Moving down from substantive feedback that is clear and actionable is this more simplistic in nature.
-Basically, this feedback can point out a problem without getting into the nitty-gritty of what the reader may be attempting to address.
+- “This doesn’t make sense” feedback: Moving down from substantive feedback that is clear and actionable is this more simplistic approach.
+Basically, it can point out a problem without getting into the nitty-gritty of what the reader may be attempting to tell you.
 These types of comments are best addressed through multiple beta readers as you can typically identify a pattern or trend if similar comments are made at the same point in your script.

 So, with all of these ways to have beta readers provide you feedback prior to seeking out an editor for your final draft, where do you begin?